deepskystacker/DSS/Installers/README.txt

     This should be a) much faster, and b) should result in consistent image scaling.
     Also write these keywords when writing FITS floating point files.

-2. Fix rounding error in "stack recap" daolog in calculation of total exposure time.
+2. Bug fix: Fix rounding error in "stack recap" daolog in calculation of total exposure time.

-3. Resolve problems with handling of saving filelist (empty extension amongst others).
+3. Bug fix: Resolve problems with handling of saving filelist (empty extension amongst others).

+4. Bug fix: Resolve problems with the ProcessingSettings dialogue.

 Welcome to DeepSkyStacker 5.1.8
 ======================================

+This release is all about finishing the conversion of the code to use Qt instead of MFC.
+That said, there are a few bug fixes, and a number of enhancements as well.
+This isn't a complete list as many changes were made to improve code quality and performance.

 Changes since the last release: